Telephone: 07887 507580

 Gary maintains and is the general editor of the property law website at www.propertylawuk.net and is on the editorial board of the White Book.
-He is an associate member of Tanfield Chambers and sits as a Deputy District Judge.
+He is an associate member of Tanfield Chambers and for 19 years sat as a Deputy District Judge.

 - Landlord and tenant disputes (commercial and residential)